-- Increased track capacity between Sunshine and the CBD to cater for faster and more frequent metro and regional trains.
-This will be developed in conjunction with the Airport Rail Link which would also utilise the extra capacity.
+- Additional tracks between Sunshine and the CBD to cater for faster and more frequent metro and regional trains.
+This would most likely be a new tunnel that would be part of Melbourne Airport Rail.

 - Major investment in the Geelong and Ballarat lines to run trains faster than 160km/h.
 This will include exploration of electrification of these lines and new, fast electric regional trains.

 $100 million is being invested in detailed planning and design work, to deliver the full separation of regional and metro services on the Geelong and Ballarat lines.

 Staging of the Western Rail Plan is being considered alongside the planning underway for the Melbourne Airport Rail business case, which is due in 2020.